whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

-*plot* (new launch fonts)
-  - [] Fix `resize` call in plot.
-  - [] Is `scale` working?
-  - [] Set up preview / more UI so that new fonts can be produced.
-    - [] Gamify it?
-  - [] Design a multi-line prompt / poster design tool.
-    - [] Rainbow stripes of different colors delineated horizontally kind of like a pastel stenograph pad.

 *** encode/decode ***
 - [🟡] add the copy button to copy text
 - [] add flag so that copy is only on some of the buttons
 - [] print current text to console when copy button is pressed
 - [] copy text to user's clipboard on every platform
 - [] once copied, button reads 'copied' and is visibly deactivated for 3 seconds
 - [] design the text + url that gets copied and sent

 + Done
+- [x] Fix the empty params error.
 - [x] line break while editing
 - [x] make the decode bot
 - [x] colors for decode bot